teedoc/teedoc/README.md

 ![](./assets/images/teedoc_screenshot_0.jpg)

+`teedoc` can be used in the following scenarios:
+* Build a document website, and it is best to support multiple documents and custom pages
+* Build a `WiKi` website
+* Build personal or corporate knowledge base
+* Build personal or corporate website

 ## Features

 - [x] Easy to use, cross platform, only need `Python3`
+- [x] Easy to deploy, only copy generated staitc HTML files to your server or other host
 - [x] Easy to write, markdown support
 - [ ] Jupyter notebook support
 - [x] Multiple docs support